Color

 \end{document}

-You can change all text color with by calling \color just before \begin{fmfgraph}:
+You can change the default color of all text in the picture by calling \color just before \begin{fmfgraph}:

 \documentclass[11pt,border=2pt]{standalone}